tneedum/CS210-Program/README.md

 These skills transfer directly to future coursework in data structures, algorithms, software engineering, and any real-world programming job.

 I also learned how to think through problems step-by-step and test my logic, which is essential for success in any software development environment.

+# How did you make the program maintainable, readable, and adaptable?
+I made the program maintainable by using clear variable names, consistent formatting, and descriptive comments.
+Functions were used to separate responsibilities, which makes the code easier to modify or expand in the future.
+This structure allows new features or changes to be added without rewriting large portions of the program.